• Skip to primary navigation

 Vegan Cheese Sauce

-This rich and creamy vegan cheese sauce is nut-free, oil-free, soy-free and gluten-free.
-Pour this "cheddar-style" sauce on all your favorite veggies, tacos, nachos and more!
+This rich and creamy nut-free vegan cheese sauce is perfect on all your favorite veggies, tacos, nachos and more!
 You can also use it as a dip for French fries and tortilla chips!
+Soy-free and gluten-free too.

 Course Condiment, Dip, Snack